 Byron Highway and Camino Diablo are heavily used truck routes and provide a vital transportation link between Contra Costa and Alameda Counties.
-This intersection has been number one on the Transportation Engineering Signal Priority List since 2001.
+This intersection has been number one on the County's Signal Priority List since 2001.

 Project No.: 0662-6R4094

-The Byron Highway / Camino Diablo Intersection Improvement Project will install a new traffic signal with a combination of video detection and pavement sensors, along with left-turn lanes on three of the four legs of the intersection.
+The Byron Highway / Camino Diablo Intersection Improvement Project will install a new traffic signal with pavement widening for three of the four legs of the intersection.
 Union Pacific Railroad will also improve the railroad crossing at Camino Diablo by installing new railroad panels and railroad crossing gates.
-The project will also provide pedestrian facilities along Camino Diablo to Main Street.
+The project will also provide pedestrian facilities along Camino Diablo from the intersection of Main Street to Byron Highway.

 Supervisory District: #3